johnfontaine/chess-tools/README.md

 ## Future Plans / Roadmap

 Eventually I want to expand to support various tablebase and game databases.
-I also want to simplify the interface to send these datasets to chess engines via UCI.

 ## References
 Note: Sample Files are believed to be in the public domain or licensed under GPL.
 Sources are provided below.